Thursday, December 29, 2011

 but it was too cold!
 The Appalachians are

-picnic and to watch for wildlife.
+a terrific place to picnic and to watch for wildlife.

 More importantly, they are a refuge to